 If you are a beginner, start off with a 3D printer that is low tech.
-This will make setup and printing your first designs much easier.
+This will make setup and print your first designs much easier.
 Do you need a small, portable printer or do you want a larger printer for big projects?
-Ideally look for fully enclosed 3D printers with a built in air-filtration system.
+Ideally look for fully enclosed 3D printers with a built-in air-filtration system.

 3. Choose quality 3D printer filament

 You will need to invest in 3D printing filament which looks like a big fishing reel of plastic.
 This is what your designs will be printed with.
 Make sure you choose quality, safe filament and store it in a dry (non-humid) area.
-Low quality filament is responsible for many, many 3D printer issues.
+The low-quality filament is responsible for many, many 3D printer issues.